surifirstpin/biplus_documentation/docs/DataRun.md

 Views contain some set of fields, mostly dimensions and measures, they act as fundamental building blocks for Bi+ queries.
 Dimensions are list of fields that can be used for applying filter options, for instance:
+- An **attribute**, which has a direct association to a column in an primary table.
+- A **numerical value**.
-- **an attribute**, which has a direct association to a column in an primary table. a fact or numerical value a derived value, computed based on the values of other fields in a single row
+- A **derived value, computed based on the values of other fields in a single row

 ## Row Limitation and Runtime display